vearutop/cpu-abuser/README.md

 Some cloud providers (*cough* Oracle *cough*) don't like when machines are idle, they may even think that if running programs are not CPU-intensive enough, machine should be killed with no mercy.

-This ridiculous program watches CPU usage and starts spamming CPU with meaningless work once the load in lower than a threshold.
+This ridiculous program watches CPU usage and starts spamming CPU with meaningless work once the load is lower than a threshold.

 When CPU usage is naturally higher than the threshold, `cpu-abuser` peacefully sleeps.